 Myanmar is one of our top locations for our branded content video production.
-From multi-camera OB shoots for corporate clients and the recent TEDx Inya Lake talks (read about it here), to media training and corporate video production for some of the country’s top brands, we have Myanmar covered.
+From multi-camera OB shoots for corporate clients and the TEDx Inya Lake and TEDx Yangon talks (read about it here), to media training and corporate video production for some of the country’s top brands, we have Myanmar covered.

-This is a short behind-the-scenes look at a recent project we did that involves a relaunch of the Pun Hlaing Estate brand, a luxury real estate community in Yangon.
-Using the concept of "real people, real stories,” we talked to residents about why they chose to call Pun Hlaing home.
-The series, called "Faces of Pun Hlaing” is initially being released as featured content on the estate’s new website.
+Another example where video was used as a storytelling tool was the relaunch of the Pun Hlaing Estate brand, a luxury real estate community in Yangon.
+Using the concept of "real people, real stories", we talked to residents about why they chose to call Pun Hlaing home.
+The series, called "Faces of Pun Hlaing" was released as featured content on the estate’s new website.